 The PM devotes a section of his radio address to the nation, Mann ki Baat, each month to the campaign.

-Swachh Bharat has garnered international support and emulation, and NGOs, national and international development agencies have mobilised across India’s least well-
+Swachh Bharat has garnered international support and emulation, and NGOs, national and international development agencies have mobilised across India’s least well- off districts.

 What has been done?